mattiasegly/docker-dehydrated/README.md

 # rpi-dehydrated
-Raspberry Pi Docker Container for Let's Encrypt certificates<BR>
+Docker container for Let's Encrypt certificates.<BR>
-Multiarch build using balena's Raspberry Pi image and docker's official Debian image.<BR>
+Multi-arch build using balena's Raspberry Pi image and docker's official Debian image.

 The container tries to ease certificate management.
 It uses dehydrated to request new wildcard certs, and a hook to manually update public DNS TXT records.